iinus/EthicalHacking-TTM4536/blackhatpy/README.md

 ![Alt text](figures/ls.png?raw=true)

 ### Build a sniffer with scapy
+* Import: _from scapy.all import *_
 * _sniff(filter="", iface="any", prn=function, count=N)_
 * _filter_ is for defining a BPF filter (like in Wireshark).
 If it is left blank, then we sniff all packets.
-E.g.: filter="tcp port 80 or tcp port 443".
+Example: filter="tcp port 80 or tcp port 443".
 * _iface_ is for specifying network interface.
+Example: iface="en0"
 * _prn_ is is used to specify a callback function for that is called every time a packet matches the filter.
 As a simple example, you can just print the captured packet in the callback function:
 <pre>